New Jersey Route 52: History

-Prior to 1914, access to the island city of Ocean City was only available by horse and buggy, ferry, or railroad.
-With the growing popularity of the automobile, plans for a causeway to support automotive traffic were announced in 1912.
+Prior to 1914, access to the island resort city of Ocean City was only available by horse and buggy, ferry, or train.
+With the growing usage of the automobile, plans for a causeway to support automotive traffic were announced in 1912.
 The causeway opened on April 11, 1914 as the Somers Point Boulevard Bridge, connecting 9th Street in the northern part of Ocean City with the mainland town of Somers Point via a set of four bridges.
+It originally had a toll of 25 cents for the driver, plus 5 cents per passenger; the toll ended in 1922 when the causeway was sold to the State of New Jersey.
 The causeway was later replaced in 1933, with a new set of bridges that were four lanes wide without shoulders.

-Route 52 was designated on June 1, 1937, to run from the Somers Point Circle northwest to Route 48 (now U.S. Route 40) and Route 50 in Mays Landing.
+Route 52 was designated on June 1, 1937, to run from the Somers Point Circle northwest to Route 48 (now US 40) and Route 50 in Mays Landing.
 However, Route 52 was never built to run to Mays Landing.
-In the 1953 New Jersey state highway renumbering, Route 52 was designated to run from the Ocean City side of the causeway, north to U.S. Route 9 in Somers Point.
-With the creation of the 500-series county routes in New Jersey in 1952, County Route 585 was designated to run along Route 52 between the southern terminus and the Somers Point Circle as part of its route between Route 109 in Lower Township and U.S. Route 30 and Route 157 in Absecon.
-Eventually, the southern terminus of County Route 585 was truncated to the Somers Point Circle.
+As part of the New Jersey state highway renumbering in 1953, Route 52 was designated to run from the Ocean City side of the causeway, north to US 9 in Somers Point.

+With the creation of the 500-series county routes in New Jersey in 1952, CR 585 was designated to run along Route 52 between the southern terminus and the Somers Point Circle as part of its route between Route 109 in Lower Township and US 30 and Route 157 in Absecon.

+Eventually, the southern terminus of CR 585 was truncated to the Somers Point Circle.

 In 1983, the causeway was officially named the Howard S. Stainton Memorial Causeway, after the Ocean City entrepreneur and philanthropist, who died in 1979.

+The causeway underwent a minor renovation in 1988.
+This saw the operator room expanded, equipment replaced, and controls modernized.

+On January 16, 2006, the New Jersey Department of Transportation reduced traffic on the bridges from four lanes to two lanes to limit the weight on the old structures.
+The highway was reopened to four lanes of traffic after guardrail repairs were made on May 17, 2006, with a new speed limit of 35 mi/h.